 Tiered pricing is another typical merchant service fee structure.
 Here fees are broken down into tiers based on the amount of risk that a provider takes on when processing payments.
 Debit card payments are considered the safest, while credit card payments and online payments are riskier.

-Depending on the payment type, the merchant services provider will charge you differently.
+Depending on the payment type, the provider will charge you differently.
 Tiered pricing can be easier to analyze than interchange-plus fee structures.
 However, it is generally one of the more expensive models.

 How to Choose the Best Merchant Services Provider